Frequently Asked Questions

 I love spamdyke!
 How can I help?
 Can I send you money?

-Thank you for your generosity, but I must decline donations.
+I appreciate your generosity, but I decline donations.
 I started writing spamdyke to meet my own needs.
 I continue writing it as a hobby, not to make money.
 I get much more pleasure and motivation from reading thank-you emails than I would from the occasional donation.

 If you want to help, there are several ways: